Fertilization is the union of male and female gametes to produce a zygote. There are several steps of fertilization. They are described below.

 - Germination of Pollen.

-- Course of pollen tube.
+- The course of the pollen tube.

-- Entry of pollen tube into ovule.
+- Entry of pollen tube into the ovule.

 - Gametic fusion.